What are the tax implications of land diversification?

 Holiday accommodation

-For some time now diversification has been important for farms and landed estates, which the UK’s recent departure from the EU and the consequent loss of the Basic Payment Scheme has only exacerbated.
+For some time now diversification has been important for farms and landed estates, which the UK’s departure from the EU and the consequent loss of the Basic Payment Scheme has only exacerbated.

 These additional sources of income can be very valuable in helping underpin the farm or estate, and landowners up and down the country have shown great skill and entrepreneurship in the range of strategies they have put together.